TENEX (operating system): Background

 In the 1960s, BBN was involved in a number of LISP-based artificial intelligence projects for DARPA, many of which had very large (for the era) memory requirements.
 One solution to this problem was to add paging software to the LISP language, allowing it to write out unused portions of memory to disk for later recall if needed.
 One such system had been developed for the PDP-1 at MIT by Daniel Murphy before he joined BBN.
 Early DEC machines were based on an 18-bit word, allowing addresses to encode for a 256 kiloword memory.
 The machines were based on expensive core memory and included nowhere near the required amount.
 The pager used the most significant bits of the address to index a table of blocks on a magnetic drum that acted as the pager's backing store.
 The software would fetch the pages if needed, and then resolve the address to the proper area of RAM.

 In 1964 DEC announced the PDP-6.
 DEC was still heavily involved with MIT's AI Lab, and many feature requests from the LISP hackers were moved into this machine.
 36-bit computing was especially useful for LISP programming because with an 18-bit address space, a word of storage on these systems contained two addresses, a perfect match for the common LISP CAR and CDR operations.
 BBN became interested in buying one for their AI work when they became available, but wanted DEC to add a hardware version of Murphy's pager directly into the system.
-With such an addition, every program on the system would have paging support invisibly, making it much easier to do any sort of programming on the machine.
-DEC was initially interested, but soon (1966) announced they were in fact dropping the PDP-6 and concentrating solely on their smaller 18-bit and new 16-bit lines.
-The PDP-6 was expensive and complex, and had not sold well for these reasons.
+With such an addition, every program on the system would have paging support invisibly, making programming much easier.
+DEC was initially interested, however in 1966 they announced they would be discontinuing the PDP-6 and concentrating solely on their smaller 18-bit and new 16-bit lines.
+The PDP-6 was expensive and complex, and therefore had not sold well.

 It was not long until it became clear that DEC was once again entering the 36-bit business with what would become the PDP-10.
 BBN started talks with DEC to get a paging subsystem in the new machine, then known by its CPU name, the KA-10.
-DEC was not terribly interested.
-However, one development of these talks was support for a second virtual memory segment, allowing half of the user address space to be mapped to a separate (potentially read-only) region of physical memory.
-Additionally, DEC was firm on keeping the cost of the machine as low as possible, such as supporting bare-bones systems with a minimum of 16K words of core, and omitting the fast semiconductor register option (substituting core), at the cost of a considerable performance decrease.
+DEC was not interested; however, one development of these talks was support in the PDP-10 for a second virtual memory segment, allowing half of the user address space to be mapped to a separate (potentially read-only) region of physical memory.
+Additionally, DEC insisted on keeping the cost of the machine as low as possible, such as supporting systems with a minimum of 16K words of core, and omitting the fast semiconductor register option (substituting core), at the cost of a considerable performance decrease.